fkapsahili/datavislab/MusicData/README.md

 ![](infovis/PNG/colorPalette.png)

-Using well-thougt typography and a consistent color palette gives your work credibility and keeps the reader engaged.
+Using well-thought-through typography and a consistent color palette gives your work credibility and keeps the reader engaged.

 ### Some Stories